ikeikeikeike/tastypie-queryset-client/docs/source/usage.rst

 Usage
 ======

-Operation like a Django Model API.
+Client for Tastypie.
+Provide operation similar to the Django Model API.

 Schema
 -------